khutchins/Naive-Raytracer/readme.md

 ## Purpose

 The main purposes of this project are to:
-A) Refresh and increase my knowledge of raytracing through the implementation of a raytracer.
+* Refresh and increase my knowledge of raytracing through the implementation of a raytracer.
-B) To become familiar with using git.
+* To become familiar with using git.

 ## Existing Functionality

 ### Scene Elements

+* Planes
-Planes
+* Infinite Planes
-Spheres
+* Spheres
-Cameras
+* Cameras
-Point Lights
+* Point Lights
-Disks
+* Disks
-Cuboids
+* Cuboids
-Triangles
+* Triangles

 ### Anti-Aliasing Options

-none - no anti-aliasing
+* none - no anti-aliasing
-naive-average - a naive weighted average of a pixel with its neighbors
+* naive-average - a naive weighted average of a pixel with its neighbors
-fsaa4 - 4xFSAA (scene is sampled at 4x the normal resolution and averaged down to normal)
+* fsaa4 - 4xFSAA (scene is sampled at 4x the normal resolution and averaged down to normal)
-fsaa16 - 16xFSAA (scene is sampled at 16x the normal resolution and averaged down to normal)
+* fsaa16 - 16xFSAA (scene is sampled at 16x the normal resolution and averaged down to normal)
-edaa4 - 4xEDAA (scene is sampled at 4x the normal resolution where edges are detected)
+* edaa4 - 4xEDAA (scene is sampled at 4x the normal resolution where edges are detected)
-edaa16 - 16xEDAA (scene is sampled at 16x the normal resolution where edges are detected)
+* edaa16 - 16xEDAA (scene is sampled at 16x the normal resolution where edges are detected)
-fxaa - FXAA (scene is blurred using a gaussian blur where edges are detected)
+* fxaa - FXAA (scene is blurred using a gaussian blur where edges are detected)

 ## Planned Functionality

 ### Scene Elements

-Tubes
+* Tubes
-Cylinders
+* Cylinders

 ### Anti-Aliasing Options

-None
+* None

 ## Usage